-Take a comprehensive battlefield tour of the battle of Cedar Mountain; August 9, 1862, and the battle of Brandy Station; June 9, 1863.
+Take a comprehensive battlefield tour of the Battle of Cedar Mountain and the Battle of Brandy Station!

 There is much amazingly more to the opening phase of the Gettysburg Campaign and the largest cavalry battle in the Civil War, and we’ll take you there!